mikejmcguirk/Neovim-Win10-Lazy/README.md

 ### Notes

-- This config requires Neovim nightly v12 because it uses the in-development vim.pack feature

 - When installing on Windows, avoid running as Administrator or using an elevated terminal if possible (accepting UAC prompts is still fine).
 If the nvim-data files have mixed ownership, permissions conflicts might cause plugins to fail

 ### Git Installation Notes